carakan/dotfiles/README.md

 ```

 - Remap caps lock to esc and Crtl
-I've used karabiner elements version 0.90.90 with this instructions https://github.com/tekezo/Karabiner-Elements/issues/8#issuecomment-251142033 new versions isn't working.
+~~I've used karabiner elements version 0.90.90 with this instructions https://github.com/tekezo/Karabiner-Elements/issues/8#issuecomment-251142033 new versions isn't working.~~
+This dotfiles work with last version of karabiner elements.

 - [upgrade ssh keys](https://blog.g3rt.nl/upgrade-your-ssh-keys.html)